kopyakova/510seminar/README.md

 ### Part 1: Data Cleaning/Filtering
 - School_Filter.py: filters ovitrap observations measured by a wide variety of schools in the Philippines and prepares the dataset that is used for further analysis.
-- Weather transformation.py: removes non-plausible weather data from the dataset and scales variables to desirable measurements
+- Weather transformation.py: removes non-plausible weather data from the dataset and scales variables to desirable measurements.

 ### Part 2: Imputation, Analysis and Prediction
-- Auxiliary_functions.R: --
 - XGBoost.R: applies k-Fold cross validation XGBoost algorithm to predict mean ovitrap indices and outputs the desired fitted model, based on the full training set
-- main_analysis.R: --
+- main_analysis.R: The file contains the functions for the training of the OLS and the beta regressions, first stage of the two stage model, and the main function, which calls the analysis.
+The main function loads auxiliary functions, which allows it to combine the ovitrap and weather data, impute the full data sets, create lagged values, and split the data in training and testing sets.
+Furthermore, it is possible to call OLS or beta regressions with a possible first stage (logistic regression, that selects risky provinces for the analysis.
+- Auxiliary_functions.R: the working horse of the main_analysis.R.
+This file contains functions, which create bootstrapped samples, complete bootstrapped samples by imputation, and select variables for the OLS and beta regressions.
+It also contains the functions fir the completing the full data set, creation of lags, data set splitting,  actual calls to the regression functions, as well as logit model of stage one in the two-stage model.

 ## Data Description
 All data used in this research is collected from open-source databases.
 The ovitrap data is gathered by the Dengue Vector Surveillance Program and is publically available at http://dengue.pchrd.dost.gov.ph/.
 Furthermore, the weather data is gathered using the Google Earth Engine (https://developers.google.com/earth-engine/datasets/catalog/).
 The used datasets are then described as follows: